henrikerola/scaladin/README.md

 ## Authors

-Scala-wrappers is developed by Risto Yrjänä and Henri Kerola.
+Scaladin is developed by Risto Yrjänä and Henri Kerola.
 Also, thanks to Henri Muurimaa for great ideas and feedback!

 ## License

-Scala-wrappers is licensed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).
+Scaladin is licensed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).

 ## Developing the library